 Reconciliation Australia cuts ties with Telstra for now

 Another consequence of the investigation has seen Reconciliation Australia revoking Telstra’s status as a partner of the Reconciliation Action Plan (RAP).
 The program helps businesses support the Australian reconciliation movement.

 According to Reconciliation Australia, Telstra didn’t communicate “appropriately or effectively” with the organisation during the course of the ACCC’s 18-month investigation.

 “At no time did Telstra alert us to the complaints covered by the ACCC investigation (1 January, 2016 – 27 August, 2018).
-They were also aware of the ACCC investigation from March 2019 and did not notify Reconciliation Australia in advance of the public announcement of the proposed settlement on 26 November 2020,” Reconciliation Australia said in a statement.
+They were also aware of the ACCC investigation from March 2019 and did not notify Reconciliation Australia in advance of the public announcement of the proposed settlement on 26 November 2020,” Reconciliation Australia said in a statement in April.

 “Our investigation concluded that Telstra has not met its own aspirations to be a leader in the reconciliation movement nor the expectations of an Elevate RAP partner.”

 The organisation went onto refer to Telstra’s response to the ACCC’s investigation as promising first steps to rebuilding the relationship.

 “Taking this into account, we have invited Telstra to discuss the development of a new RAP that addresses the concerns raised by the ACCC investigation.
 This will not be an Elevate RAP,” Reconciliation Australia said.

 Telstra admitted to the unconscionable conduct in its stores back in November, 2020.